mmurphy384/pirl-microcredential-1/README.md

 ## Team
-@CableGod - Developer
+  * @CableGod - Developer
-@kurret - Developer
+  * @kurret - Developer
-@mmurphy384 - Developer / Product Manager
+  * @mmurphy384 - Developer / Product Manager
+    * I'm a well-aged developer that has gotten through the cynical phase.
+I'm a better project manager than a developer, so I'll probably stick to that role as we navigate through this project.
+I spent most of my career in legacy technologies, but have dabbled in enough of the new stuff to talk a good game.
+I live in the US in Severna Park, Maryland.
+It's about a 30 minute drive to Washington DC.
+I'm GMT - 4.